amanforindia/imagekit-python/README.md

 imagekit = ImageKit(
     private_key='your private_key',
     public_key='your public_key',
-    url_endpoint = 'your url_endpoint'
+    url_endpoint='your url_endpoint'
 )
 ```

 ## Usage

-You can use this Python SDK for 3 different kinds of methods - URL generation, file upload, and file management.
+You can use this Python SDK for 3 different kinds of methods - URL generation, File upload, and File management.
 The usage of the SDK has been explained below.

 ## URL generation